Types of Authentication

 Here is a list of all authentication methods offered:

-• Email Only: The signer's identity is assumed confirmed if they have access to the email address entered by the submitter while creating the transaction.
+• Password Only: The signer's identity is assumed confirmed if they have access to the email address entered by the submitter while creating the transaction.
 The signer will enter a password to login and sign.
 This is our least strict form of authentication.

-• Knowledge-Based (KBA) with Interactive Questions: The signer is prompted to enter the last 4 digits of their SSN and their full DOB.
+• Knowledge-Based Authentication (KBA) Questions: The signer is prompted to enter the last 4 digits of their SSN and their full DOB.
 Then they will be given a series of multiple-choice questions about themselves.
 The questions are based on a US database of 30 years of public records.
 Questions might include past street addresses, past cars owned, past cities or states lived in, and more.

 They are difficult questions because this is our most strict form of authentication.
 If a person fails to answer a question correctly, they can try again with additional questions.